Skip to content

 "Prospecting is probably the hardest part when it comes to selling.
 50% of sales time is wasted on unproductive prospecting"

-What that means is people are spending time research in the wrong areas that are prioritising their leads.
-They're not preparing and incorporate into Hubspot.
+What that means is people are spending time researching in the wrong areas that are prioritising their leads.
+They're not preparing and incorporating into Hubspot.
 This is the algorithm, that we've built:

 Research

 If you research a database of a thousand contacts, how do you even begin to prioritise?
-Do you reach out to this leader that lead, whatever it may be.
+Do you reach out to this leader that leads, whatever it may be?

 Preparation